 Time Spent On Page

-With increased visibility, your ultimate goal is to convert your visitors into your customers.
-Conversion rate tells you how many site visitors completed CTA. (i.e., sign up for your free trial or purchase your product or service).
+Your ultimate goal is to convert your visitors into your customers with increased visibility.
+The conversion rate tells you how many site visitors completed CTA. (i.e., sign up for your free trial or purchase your product or service).
 It is better to achieve a higher conversion rate.

-It is a bit tricky to measure your website traffic quality because you need careful analysis.
+It is tricky to measure your website traffic quality because you need careful analysis.
 Some metrics can be used to determine traffic quality, such as bounce rate, page per visit, and average visit duration.
-If you find the average time visitors spend is low, bounce rate is high, and amount of pages viewed per visit is low, then there is an issue with your website or keywords.
+If you find the average time visitors spend is low, bounce rate is high, and the number of pages viewed per visit is low, there is an issue with your website or keywords.

 How measuring your SEO campaign can benefit your business.